Beyond the "Hot Box:" What Science Says about the Magic of Sauna.

 Beyond the body, your brain gets a major boost too!

-• It improves blood flow to your brain, helping to clear out amyloid-beta, a protein linked to Alzheimer's.
+Improved blood flow to your brain helps clear out amyloid-beta, a protein linked to Alzheimer's.

-• It boosts norepinephrine, which sharpens focus and attention, and prolactin, which helps repair nerve cell damage.
+It boosts norepinephrine, sharpening focus and attention, as well as prolactin, which aids in the repair of nerve cell damage.

 The more you sauna, the better your disease reduction looks.
-Research, particularly from the long time sauna research minds like Laukkanen et al., defines"frequent" as 4-7 times per week, for about 19 minutes at that optimal 174+ degrees Fahrenheit.
+Research defines "frequent" as 4-7 times per week for about 19 minutes at an optimal 174+ degrees Fahrenheit.

 And the results for these consistent sauna-goers?
 They’re significant:

-Now, this doesn't mean that you have to hit those frequency numbers to see a reduction in disease risk and an improvement in your overall health.
-These stats compare frequent bathers (4-7 times per week) to those who only sauna once a week because the study was done in Finland where nearly everyone saunas at least once per week!
-These disease reduction numbers would likely be even more significant if they were compared to people who didn't sauna at all.
-Even 1-2 times a week likely offers benefits, and the research is constantly evolving.
-The research on other benefits, such as the use of whole body hyperthermia (like sauna) for depression, demonstrate that sauna packs a significant punch even when used on a less frequent basis.
+These disease reduction numbers would likely be even more significant if compared to those who didn’t sauna at all.
+Even 1-2 times a week likely offers benefits, and research is constantly evolving.
+Studies on other benefits, such as whole-body hyperthermia (like sauna) for depression, demonstrate that sauna packs a significant punch even when used less frequently.

 Other Benefits We’re Excited About

-While more research is needed in these areas, we're seeing initial studies being completed and a growing body of evidence for things like:
+While more research is needed in these areas, initial studies indicate a growing body of evidence for:

-• Improved breathing in patients with asthma and chronic bronchitis, and a general reduction in respiratory diseases.
+Improved breathing in patients with asthma and chronic bronchitis, plus a general reduction in respiratory diseases.

 What We Hear Every Day at Nordic Night

-Beyond all the clinical studies and fancy terms, what we hear constantly from you, our amazing participants, is the real-life impact.
-We most frequently hear about:
+Beyond the clinical studies and fancy terms, we hear constantly from you, our amazing participants, about the real-life impact.
+We frequently hear:

 Ready to experience it for yourself?
 We can't wait to welcome you to Nordic Night!